 - Our Supply Cabinet– this is where we store our paper and art supplies for school.
 This post gives a list of what we have on hand in there.

-- Learning Spaces Full Tour- from last fall.
-Things look nearly the same thought we’ve added more books!
+- Learning Spaces Full Tour– from last 2012.
+Things look nearly the same though we’ve upgraded some bookshelves and added more books!

 - Displaying Art– a post on how we use student work all over our home.

 Thank you for joining us today at Blog, She Wrote for a look at our learning environment.
-Please sign up to receive updates in your inbox so you don’t miss the rest of the Not-Back-to-School Hop and the weekly Geography Quests here at Blog, She Wrote!
+Please sign up to receive updates in your inbox so you don’t miss the rest of the Not-Back-to-School Hop and Geography Quests here at Blog, She Wrote!by